Rick Barnes 1998-2014

 1998-1999 19-13 record Rick Barnes – Big 12 conference champs

 Rick Barnes’s first few months at Texas were chaotic.
-After the turbulent departure of Tom Penders, losing three players to transfer, with eligibility issues which cost him one recruit and another recruit into a “partial Qualifier”.
-In 1998-1999 Barnes only has 8 eligible scholarship players.
-But he once played four on five at Chapel Hill, so he knows how to coach teams in disarray.
-He focused on conditioning to prepare his teams to win with defense.
-4 of 5 starters return from a 14-17 team in 1997.
+Following the tumultuous departure of Tom Penders, the team lost three players to transfer and faced eligibility issues that cost them one recruit and left another as a “partial qualifier.”
+By the 1998-1999 season, Barnes had only eight eligible scholarship players.
+However, he demonstrated his coaching abilities by previously playing with only four players on five during a game at Chapel Hill.
+His focus on conditioning was key in preparing his teams to win through strong defensive play.
+Four of the five starters returned from a 14-17 record the previous season.

-Mihm and Muoneke decide to ride out the storm after Penders leaves.
-The program is in disarray after Penders.
-Coach Barnes only has seven scholarship players on the 1998 team but wins the regular-season Big 12 Conference and a 7th seed in the NCAA tournament.
-Barnes will depend on Chris Mihm and Chris Clack to carry a lot of the load.
-Clack is the first McDonalds All-American to play at Texas.
+Despite the turmoil after Penders’ exit, players like Chris Mihm and Royal Ivey chose to stick it out.
+Although Barnes only had seven scholarship players on the 1998 team, he led them to win the regular-season title in the Big 12 Conference and secured a seventh seed in the NCAA tournament.
+Barnes relied heavily on Mihm and Chris Clack to carry much of the team’s scoring load.
+Notably, Clack was the first McDonald’s All-American to play for Texas.

-Barnes changed the basketball game’s tempo from the “you shoot it circus-style” coaching style of Penders to a more discipline offense and defensive game plan.
-He preached games are won from the inside-out, not the outside-in, and reminded his players that intensity couldn’t be turned on like a light switch.
-Intensity has no off switch.
+Barnes transformed the team’s playing style from Penders’ “circus-style” approach to a more disciplined offense and defensive strategy.
+He emphasized that games are won from the inside out, rather than the outside in, and reminded his players that intensity cannot be turned on or off like a light switch—once you have it, it must be constant.

-Barnes was hired because he was a tireless recruiter and promoter.
-Combining Abe Lemon’s feistiness and Bobby Knight’s inner drive.
+Barnes was hired for his tireless recruiting efforts and promotional skills, boasting a blend of Abe Lemons’ feistiness and Bobby Knight’s inner drive.

 MOMENT NO. 81